SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 So, the prophet who said “Here am I, Lord.
 Send me." spoke of a God-appointed destruction of his own nation — and its military — at the hand of a foreign power.

+It's also true that the book covers grand themes of redemption.
+The point is the book is by a prophet, contains core doctrines, and is unsuitable for political rhetoric.

+One observer suggested the Bible quote had potentially been cribbed from <a href="https://www.youtube.com/watch?v=OkfwwwDlyds" target="blank">a scene</a> in the 2014 movie <em>Fury</em>, starring Brad Pitt.
+In my view, that just makes its use seem even cheesier.

 ## The Bible and political speech